atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (5) Each bedroom shall have a door that complies with 4.13.

+### 6.4 PATIENT TOILET ROOMS

-**6.4 PATIENT TOILET ROOMS.** Provide each patient bedroom that is required to be accessible with an accessible toilet room that complies with 4.22 or 4.23.
+Provide each patient bedroom that is required to be accessible with an accessible toilet room that complies with 4.22 or 4.23.

-**7\.
-MERCANTILE.**
+## 7. MERCANTILE

+### 7.1 GENERAL

-**7.1 GENERAL. **In addition to the requirements of 4.1 to 4.33, the design of all areas used for business transactions with the public shall comply with 7.
+In addition to the requirements of 4.1 to 4.33, the design of all areas used for business transactions with the public shall comply with 7.

+### 7.2 SERVICE COUNTERS

-**7.2 SERVICE COUNTERS.** Where service counters exceeding 36 in (915 mm) in height are provided for standing sales or distribution of goods to the public, an auxiliary counter or a portion of the main counter shall be provided with a maximum height of between 28 in to 34 in (710 mm to 865 mm) above the floor in compliance with 4.32.4.
+Where service counters exceeding 36 in (915 mm) in height are provided for standing sales or distribution of goods to the public, an auxiliary counter or a portion of the main counter shall be provided with a maximum height of between 28 in to 34 in (710 mm to 865 mm) above the floor in compliance with 4.32.4.

+### 7.3 CHECK-OUT AISLES

-**7.3 CHECK-OUT AISLES.** At least one accessible check-out aisle shall be provided in buildings or facilities with check-out aisles.
+At least one accessible check-out aisle shall be provided in buildings or facilities with check-out aisles.
 Clear aisle width shall comply with 4.2.1 and maximum adjoining counter height shall not exceed 36 in (915 mm) above the floor.

+### 7.4 SECURITY BOLLARDS

-**7.4 SECURITY BOLLARDS. **Any device used to prevent the removal of shopping carts from store premises shall not prevent access or egress to those in wheelchairs.
+Any device used to prevent the removal of shopping carts from store premises shall not prevent access or egress to those in wheelchairs.
 An alternate entry that is equally convenient to that provided for the ambulatory population is acceptable.

-**8\.
-LIBRARIES.**
+## 8. LIBRARIES

+### 8.1 GENERAL

-**8.1 GENERAL. **In addition to the requirements of 4.1 to 4.33, the design of all public areas of a library shall comply with 8, including reading and study areas, stacks, reference rooms, reserve areas, and special facilities or collections.
+In addition to the requirements of 4.1 to 4.33, the design of all public areas of a library shall comply with 8, including reading and study areas, stacks, reference rooms, reserve areas, and special facilities or collections.
 As provided, elements such as public toilet rooms, telephones, and parking shall be accessible.

-**8.2 READING AND STUDY AREAS**.
+### 8.2 READING AND STUDY AREAS

 At least 5 percent or a minimum of one of each element of fixed seating, tables, or study carrels shall comply with 4.2 and 4.32.
 Clearances between fixed accessible tables and study carrels shall comply with 4.3.

+### 8.3 CHECK-OUT AREAS

-**8.3 CHECK-OUT AREAS.** At least one lane at each check-out area shall comply with 4.32.
+At least one lane at each check-out area shall comply with 4.32.
 Any traffic control or book security gates or turnstiles shall comply with 4.13.

+### 8.4 CARD CATALOGS

-**8.4 CARD CATALOGS.** Minimum clear aisle space at card catalogs, magazine displays, or reference stacks shall comply with Fig. 55.
+Minimum clear aisle space at card catalogs, magazine displays, or reference stacks shall comply with Fig. 55.
 Maximum reach height shall comply with 4.2, with a height of 48 in (1370 mm) preferred, irrespective of reach allowed.

 **![Card Catalog](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig55.gif)**

 **Figure 55\
 Card Catalog**

+### 8.5 STACKS

-**8.5 STACKS.** Minimum clear aisle width between stacks shall comply with 4.3, with a minimum clear aisle width of 42 in (1065 mm) preferred where possible.
+Minimum clear aisle width between stacks shall comply with 4.3, with a minimum clear aisle width of 42 in (1065 mm) preferred where possible.
 Shelf height in stack areas is unrestricted (see Fig. 56).

 ![Stacks](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig56.gif)

 **Figure 56\
-Stacks** **9\.
-POSTAL FACILITIES.**
+Stacks**

+## 9. POSTAL FACILITIES

+### 9.1 GENERAL

-**9.1 GENERAL.** In addition to the requirements of 4.1 to 4.33, the design of U.S. postal facilities shall comply with the requirements of 9.
+In addition to the requirements of 4.1 to 4.33, the design of U.S. postal facilities shall comply with the requirements of 9.
 In addition, employee toilet rooms, water fountains, lunchrooms, lounges, attendance-recording equipment, medical treatment rooms, emergency signals, and switches and controls shall be made accessible or adaptable in accordance with the requirements of these standards.

+### 9.2* POST OFFICE LOBBIES

-**9.2* POST OFFICE LOBBIES.** Where writing desks or tables are provided, a minimum of at least one writing desk or table that complies with 4.32 must be provided.
+Where writing desks or tables are provided, a minimum of at least one writing desk or table that complies with 4.32 must be provided.
 Clear passageways in front of customer service counters shall be not less than 48 in (1220 mm) clear width to permit maneuvering of a wheelchair.
 Letter drops shall be mounted at heights that comply with 4.2.

 (1) All fixed partitions must be installed to withstand a 250-pound force applied at any point and from any direction.
 Avoid designs that call for, or may necessitate, non-fixed partitions in circulation routes of handicapped people.

 (2) Walls where handrails are provided for handicapped people must be capable of supporting handrails designed to support a 250-pound pull force in any direction.

+### 9.3 SELF-SERVICE POSTAL CENTER

-**9.3 SELF-SERVICE POSTAL CENTER. **Parcel post depositories, stamp vending machines, multi-commodity vending machines, and currency-coin changing machines shall be installed so that the operating mechanisms of all machines comply with 4.2 and 4.27.
+Parcel post depositories, stamp vending machines, multi-commodity vending machines, and currency-coin changing machines shall be installed so that the operating mechanisms of all machines comply with 4.2 and 4.27.
 All mechanisms must be installed to permit close parallel approach by a wheelchair user.

+### 9.4 POST OFFICE BOXES

-**9.4 POST OFFICE BOXES.** At least 5 percent of the post office boxes in a facility shall be accessible to wheelchair users.
+At least 5 percent of the post office boxes in a facility shall be accessible to wheelchair users.
 The total number of accessible post office boxes provided shall include a representative number of each of the standard USPS boxes currently being installed.
 Accessible post office boxes shall be located in the second or third set of modules from the floor, approximately 12 in to 36 in (305 mm to 915 mm) above the finished floor.
 Aisles between post office boxes shall be a minimum of 66 in (1675 mm) clear width.

+### 9.5 LOCKER ROOMS

-**9.5 LOCKER ROOMS.** Lockers in easily accessible areas must be provided for use by handicapped people.
+Lockers in easily accessible areas must be provided for use by handicapped people.
 When double-tier lockers are used, only the bottom row of lockers may be assigned for use by wheelchair users.
 When full length lockers are used all hooks, shelves, etc., intended for use by people in wheelchairs shall be located no higher than 48 in (1220 mm) above the finished floor.
 Lockers intended for use by handicapped people shall be equipped with latches and latch handles that comply with 4.27.
 Unobstructed aisle space in front of lockers used by handicapped people shall be a minimum of 42 in (1065 mm) clear width.

+### 9.6 ATTENDANCE-RECORDING EQUIPMENT

-**9.6 ATTENDANCE-RECORDING EQUIPMENT.** Time clocks, card racks, log books, and other work assignment or attendance-recording equipment used by people in wheelchairs must be installed at a height no more than 48 in (1220 mm) above the finished floor.
+Time clocks, card racks, log books, and other work assignment or attendance-recording equipment used by people in wheelchairs must be installed at a height no more than 48 in (1220 mm) above the finished floor.
 Counter space at check-in areas must be no more than 36 in (915 mm) above the finished floor.

 * * * * *

-### APPENDIX
+## APPENDIX

 This appendix contains additional information that should help the designer to understand the minimum requirements of the standard or to design buildings or facilities for greater accessibility.
 The paragraph numbers correspond to the sections or paragraphs of the standard to which the material relates and are therefore not consecutive (for example, A4.2.1 contains additional information relevant to 4.2.1).
 Sections for which additional material appears in this appendix have been indicated by an asterisk.